 Picture a round of golf in British Columbia: teeing off beneath snow peaks, lofting a shot along a forest-framed fairway or dropping your putt on a cliff-top green.
 Now imagine a golf vacation in British Columbia, where everything you need, from dining and digs to post-round spa treatments, is within a nine iron of the first tee.
 Canada's famously scenic western province is home to more than a dozen destination golf resorts, ranging from sea-view villages on Vancouver Island to alpine retreats in the Kootenay Rockies.
 Each boasts world-class golf, fairway-side villas, top-flight dining and a wealth of off-course activities, from hiking and biking to wine touring and salmon fishing, all rolled into one memorable package.

-For starters, consider the 36 holes of Nicklaus Design golf, plus a spa, sports centre (complete with yoga and tennis), restaurant and lavish hotel available at The Westin Bear Mountain Golf Resort & Spa, tucked on a mountain slope overlooking the city of Victoria.
+For starters, consider the 36 holes of Nicklaus Design golf, plus a spa, sports centre (complete with yoga and tennis), restaurant and lavish hotel available at Bear Mountain Golf Resort, tucked on a mountain slope overlooking the city of Victoria.
 Choose from the cliff-hanger greens and dramatic elevation changes at the Mountain Course, or ease into your vacation on the gentler Valley Course.
 Both offer incredible views, and plenty of challenge whatever your handicap.
-Post-round, hit the spa or tuck into a plate of house-made pasta at the Bella Montagna restaurant.
+Post-round, take to the trails on foot or by bike, or check out their tennis facility.
 The famous Butchart Gardens and the nightlife of BC's capital city are just minutes away.